opral/monorepo/packages/paraglide/paraglide-js-adapter-next/README.md

 #### SEO

 Search engines like Google expect you to tell them about translated versions of your pages.
-The adapter does this by default by setting the `Link` Header on requests.
+The adapter does this by default by adding the `Link` Header to requests.

 ## (legacy) Setup With the Pages Router

-The Pages router already comes with i18n support out of the box.
-You can read more about it in the[NextJS Pages router documentation](https://nextjs.org/docs/advanced-features/i18n-routing).
-Thanks to this, Paraglide doesn't need to provide it's own routing.
+The Pages router already comes with [i18n support out of the box](https://nextjs.org/docs/advanced-features/i18n-routing).
+Thus, Paraglide doesn't need to provide it's own routing.
 All the Adapter does in the Pages router is react to the language change.

-To set up i18n routing in NextJS add an `i18n` object to your `next.config.js` file.
-In it you should specify the locales you want to support and the default locale.
+Add an `i18n` object to your `next.config.js` file.
+In it, specify the locales you want to support and the default locale.
 Make sure these match the ones in your `project.inlang/settings.json` file.

 ```js
 module.exports = {